-The aim of this policy is to ensure that Academy carries out their statutory duty to make arrangements to support pupils at school with medical conditions.
+The aim of this policy is to ensure that Hardwick Primary School carries out their statutory duty to make arrangements to support pupils at school with medical conditions.

-The Academy will
+The DDAT will

-- ensure that the arrangements detailed within this policy are implemented effectively, by the Headteacher, who has overall responsibility for policy implementation. - administer prescribed, and non-prescribed medications, to support a pupil's continuous attendance at school, when written consent has been provided by a parent/carer (see Template B). - have clear roles and responsibilities to be able to support pupils so that they have full access to education, including school trips and physical education. - ensure full co-operation with all relevant parties; healthcare professions, local authority and clinical commissioning groups (CCGs) as required - provide support and training to enable staff to support pupils with medical conditions - ensure that clear arrangements are in place to manage the administration and storage of all medicines on the premises - ensure that the appropriate level of insurance is in place to appropriately reflect the level of risk - ensure that written records are kept of all medicines administered to pupils - ensure that emergency procedures are in place and shared with all staff - ensure that all staff are aware of what practice is not acceptable - ensure that a complaints procedure is in place regarding the support provided to a pupil with a medical condition
+- ensure that the arrangements detailed within this policy are implemented effectively, by Hardwick Primary School, who has overall responsibility for policy implementation - only administer prescribed medications prescribed by a healthcare professional. - have clear roles and responsibilities to be able to support pupils so that they have full access to education, including school trips and physical education. - ensure full co-operation with all relevant parties; healthcare professions, local authority and clinical commissioning groups (CCGs) as required - provide support and training to enable staff to support pupils with medical conditions - ensure that clear arrangements are in place to manage the administration and storage of all medicines on the premises - ensure that the appropriate level of insurance is in place to appropriately reflect the level of risk - ensure that written records are kept of all medicines administered to pupils - ensure that emergency procedures are in place and shared with all staff - ensure that all staff are aware of what practice is not acceptable - ensure that a complaints procedure is in place regarding the support provided to a pupil with a medical condition